-A shower in the head compartment drains into a contained "sump" which is used to prevent hair, soap, scum and bacteria from accumulating in the bilge and creating odors.
+The shower in the head compartment and condensation from the air conditioning drain into a contained "sump" which is used to prevent hair, soap, scum and bacteria from accumulating in the bilge and creating odors.
 This sump should be cleaned regularly.
 The sump pump box contains a filter.
 Remove the filter and rinse with water to clean.
 The filter should always be installed when using the shower to prevent the sump pump from becoming clogged.